Controlling Sushi using gRPC#

 AudioRoutingController#

 Allows connecting audio input and output to and from tracks, and query the current connections.
-When a track is added, no routings are automatically created, meaning you need to create them for it to process and output sound to/from Sushi’s inputs and outputs.
+When a track is added, routings are not automatically created, but have to be explicitly connected in order to process and output sound to/from Sushi’s inputs and outputs.

 MidiController#

-Similarly, with the MidiController you connect MIDI input and output to and from tracks, and query the current connections.
-When a track is added, no MIDI connections are automatically created, meaning you need to create them for it to process and output MIDI to/from Sushi’s inputs and outputs.
+MidiController allows connecting MIDI input and output to and from tracks, mapping CC messages to parameter and querying the current connections.
+When a track is added, MIDI connections are not automatically created, but have to be explicity added in order to process and output MIDI to/from Sushi’s inputs and outputs.

 CvGateController#